VH88/data_polyglot/README.md

 When this happens an error message will show exactly what and where a property broke.

 Errors in `custom_converter` will also raise a meaningful exception.

+## TableData class
+A wrapper around API response for the table content to be rendered on the front-end.
+Includes common table operations such as 'filter records by column name', 'get column value by row index'.
+Your response would look something like this:

+    {
+        "page": 0,
+        "per_page": 50,
+        "table": [
+            {"name": "item1", "price": 1.99, "quantity": 10 },
+            {"name": "item2", "price": 2.99, "quantity": 5 },
+            {"name": "item3", "price": 3.99, "quantity": 7 },
+        ]
+    }

+In this case just pass down the table into the class during instantiation:

+    table = TableData(response.json()['table'])

+You can also use `TableData` class in conjunction with [Serializable class](#json-serializer).
+The example bellow demonstrates how to do that with the response example above:

+    class TableResponseModel(Serializable):
+        page: int = Serializable.serialize('page')
+        per_page: int = Serializable.serialize('per_page')
+        table: TableData = Serializable.serialize('table', custom_converter=lambda j_arr: TableData(j_arr))

+Example how to use table data:

+    table = TableData(response.json()['table'])
+    table = table.filter_by_column_name('type', 'food')
+    value = table.get_column_value_by_row_index(0, 'name')

+You can also extend `TableData` class and create methods to wrap column name, so you don't have to hardcode strings in your tests.